 At Wabi-sabi, Sandy Ikeda (former Market Urbanism writer) has a great analysis of San Francisco’s pricing for parking.
 He points out that assigning prices to spots is not equivalent to allowing a market to determine a price.
 For a real price to emerge capital (the parking space) cannot be state-owned.

 1) Nate Berg at The Atlantic Cities covers new research on the world’s earliest cities.
 The findings would make Jane Jacobs happy as researchers have uncovered evidence that the earliest urbanization was a case of spontaneous order.
 Their construction wasn’t directed by kings as some historians previously thought, but rather by bottom-up decision-making.

 The Washington Post reports that the redevelopment of the Giant grocery store at Wisconsin Ave and Idaho Ave will finally be getting underway.
 Through the sick humors of the real estate gods, I live pretty close the this grocery store and can attest that it is an eyesore in bad need of a renovation:

 Matt Yglesias’ new Kindle single, The Rent Is Too Damn High, is a quick and engaging read on the reasons that much of the conventional wisdom about housing markets is wrong.
 While Yglesias has many progressive views, with regard to land use he takes a classical liberal stance.
 He explains that the “rent is [...]

 This post originally appeared at Neighborhood Effects, a Mercatus Center blog where we write about the economics of state and local policy.

 Image via Flickr user Images_of_Money

 We’ve already explored Governor O’Malley’s proposal for the Maryland budget here and here, but recently, a perhaps unintended consequence of the budget came to light.
-By limiting the deduction that [...]
+By [...]